microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_101_LogisticRegression/CNTK_101_LogisticRegression.md

 ## Evaluation / Testing

 Now that we have trained the network.
-Lets evaluate the trained network on data that hasn't been used for training.
-This is often called \bf{testing}.
-Lets create some newdata set and evaluate the average error & loss on this set.
+Let us evaluate the trained network on data that hasn't been used for training.
+This is called **testing**.
+Let us create some new data and evaluate the average error & loss on this set.
 This is done using `trainer.test_minibatch`.
 Note the error on this previously unseen data is comparable to training error.
 This is a **key** check.
 Should the error be larger than the training error by a large margin, it indicates that the train model will not perform well on data that it has not seen during training.
 This is known as [overfitting][].
 There are several ways to address overfitting that is beyond the scope of this tutorial but CNTK toolkit provide the necessary components to address overfitting.

 [overfitting]: https://en.wikipedia.org/wiki/Overfitting